 It’s why I started doing it and I never intended to race... but I then signed up for races to keep me accountable for my training and have a goal.

-Speaking of goals, I see you did the Great Strides 65km race earlier this year, what inspired you to take on that challenge in particular?
+Speaking of goals, I see you did the Great Strides 65km race in 2019, what inspired you to take on that challenge in particular?

 The Great Strides are a series of charity walks and runs to raise money for the Cystic Fibrosis Trust.